-It also outlines Bulli High School's and the NSW Education Standards Authority (NESA) policies to ensure equity for all students undertaking their education at Bulli High School.
+It also outlines Bulli High School's, the Department of Education's, and the NSW Education Standards Authority (NESA) policies to ensure equity for all students undertaking their education at Bulli High School.

 Use this booklet as a guide.
 Meeting all requirements and expectations is now